FlatOut (video game)

-FlatOut is a 2004 racing video game developed by the Finnish developer Bugbear Entertainment and published by Empire Interactive, with Vivendi Universal Games distributing in North America.
-Gameplay in FlatOut places emphasis on demolition derby-style races, and features a sophisticated physics engine.
-16 different cars are included, each with 5 different skins for them.
-The game is most known for car drivers flying through the windshield.
-It was published by Konami on October 13, 2005.
+FlatOut is a 2004 racing video game developed by Finnish developer Bugbear Entertainment and published by Empire Interactive for Windows, PlayStation 2 and Xbox.
+Gameplay in FlatOut places emphasis on demolition derby-style races and features a sophisticated physics engine.
+Sixteen different cars are included, each with five different skins.
+The game is mostly known for car drivers flying through the windshield.
+An update for the PC version was released in July 2024, that implemented Steam Workshop support, improved support for the Steam Deck and added various quality-of-life improvements.

-In 2014, a Linux version of the game was released on GOG.com as part of the launch of Linux support.

-Features
+Gameplay

-Modes in FlatOut include standard lap races, in either open environments or stadium laps, and demolition derby deathmatches, in which the driver of the sole-surviving vehicle declared the winner; both modes pit players against 7 computer-controlled opponents.
-The game also includes special events which require the player to toss the driver off of his/her vehicle and meet certain requirements.
-In career mode, pick up your future top racer from the junkyard.
-Winnings come in the form of cash, which allows players to purchase vehicle upgrades and new vehicles.
+Modes in FlatOut include standard races, in either open environments or race tracks, and demolition derby deathmatches, in which the last vehicle standing is declared the winner; both modes pit players against seven computer-controlled opponents.
+The game also includes special events which require the player to launch the driver out of his/her vehicle and meet certain requirements.
+In career mode, you can buy your future top racer from the junkyard.
+Wins are rewarded with a certain sum of cash, which allows the player to purchase vehicle upgrades and new vehicles.

 FlatOut is noted for its extensive use of physics in vehicle damage and collisions; dents on vehicles may vary based on the type of accident, object and angle of impact (falling objects, for example, will damage mostly the upper areas of a car), while many roadside items react better to collisions from other vehicles.

-Ragdoll physics is also present in the game, with drivers capable of being tossed out of their car after high-impact crashes.
-This feature is extensively used in several special events, when the player is required to "toss" a driver to a specific distance, height, or target.
+Ragdoll physics is also present in the game, with drivers capable of being launched out of their car after high-impact crashes.
+This feature is extensively used in special events, when the player is required to launch a driver to a specific distance, height, or at a target.

+The Xbox version of Flatout supports split screen for up to four players.
+The Playstation 2 supports up to two players split screen.
+The game supported online multiplayer with up to eight players online.
+The Xbox version supports System Link.